Opening times Nov. 14 – Dec. 23, 2019 MON–THU: 2pm–9pm FRI: 2pm–9:30pm SAT: 10am–9:30pm SUN & public holidays: 10am–9pm

 Why is it a favourite?
 Set within the narrow cobblestone lanes of the Spittelberg neighbourhood, below the short, sweet houses, this market really does give us a furry, warm feeling inside.
 Christmas markets don’t get more charming than this.
 The craft stands are mostly occupied by local artisans here, which is a fresh change to the made-in-China craft found at many Christmas markets around Vienna.

 The best Glühwein or Punsch?
-‘African Roots Punsch’ (made up of passionfruit, ginger, chili) in the bar/gallery Melete on Spittelberggasse.
+‘African Roots Punsch’ (made up of passionfruit, ginger, chilli) in the bar/gallery Melete on Spittelberggasse.

 Be sure to try: The delicious Kartoffelpuffer (potato pancakes) with extra garlic.
 The stand can be found on Spittelberggasse in the courtyard filled with Christmas stands.